National Heritage Area Designation

 Honoring Our Place in the National Story

 Susquehanna Heritage is seeking National Heritage Area designation of Lancaster and York Counties by the United States Congress.
-National Heritage Area designation will be an important step for advancing heritage and outdoor tourism in our region.
-National recognition can boost visibility and visitation, bring critical National Park Service support, and further promote the majestic Susquehanna River – its scenic riverlands, its vibrant river towns, and its special significance to our nation’s history.
+The Susquehanna National Heritage Area will advance heritage and outdoor tourism in our region, create jobs, and enhance our region’s economy.
+National recognition will boost visibility and visitation, bring more National Park Service support, and further promote the majestic Susquehanna – its scenic riverlands, its vibrant river towns, and its special significance to our nation’s history.
 This designation will bring us into the network of forty-nine National Heritage Areas already established across the United States.

 After Susquehanna Heritage completed a local community engagement process and a National Heritage Area Feasibility Study Report in 2008, the National Park Service determined that our region meets the criteria for Congressional designation as a National Heritage Area.
-Encouraged by this necessary determination, Susquehanna Heritage continues to work with our Senators and Congressmen in Washington to acquire the designation that is attainable only through legislation – an Act of Congress.
+Encouraged by this important determination, Susquehanna Heritage has worked with our Senators and Congressmen in Washington to achieve the designation that is attainable only through legislation – an Act of Congress.

 Learn more here about our National Heritage Area Initiative.

 How You Can Help

 You can help our efforts to become a National Heritage Area by contacting our legislators in Washington to express your support for congressional designation of the Susquehanna National Heritage Area.
 Senator Bob Casey, Senator Pat Toomey, Congressman Scott Perry, Congressman Patrick Meehan, and Congressman Lloyd Smucker.

 Call to Action - Help H.R.
 2991 Get a Hearing in Congress!